metacoin/florincoin/README.md

 Florincoin is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Florincoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+It has a unique feature: transaction comments.
-Florincoin Core is the name of open source software which enables the use of this currency.
+Florincoin Core is the name of open source software enabling the use of this currency.

 For more information, as well as an immediately useable, binary version of the Florincoin Core software, see [https://florincoin.org](https://florincoin.org).